mainmatter/100-exercises-to-learn-rust/book/src/08_futures/02_spawn.md

         if let Ok(reason) = e.try_into_panic() {
             // The task has panicked
             // We resume unwinding the panic,
-            // thus propagating it to the current thread panic::resume_unwind(reason);
+            // thus propagating it to the current task panic::resume_unwind(reason);
         }
     }